The winery is located in the municipality Margaux

 in the eponymous area in the Médoc

-acquired.
-Since his death in 1992, it is led by son Gonzague Lurton.
-In the mid-1990s, investments were made in new cellar facilities.
-The vineyards cover 32 hectares and are planted with the varieties Cabernet Sauvignon (70%), Merlot (20%) and Cabernet Franc (10%).
-The extremely long-lived red wine is aged for 18 to 20 months in one-third new oak barrels.
-The second wine is called "Segond de Durfort" (formerly "Domaine de Cure-Bourse").
-It also produces wines called "Relais de Durfort" and "Vivens Rouge".
+in 1855, the estate received the fourth place (Quatrième Cru Classé).
+The vineyards cover 38 hectares of vineyards in the municipalities of Margaux and Cantenac and are planted with the varieties Cabernet Sauvignon (55%), Merlot (35%), Petit Verdot (7%) and Cabernet Franc (3%).
+The long-lived red wine is aged for 18 months in one-third new oak barrels.
+The second wine is called "Les Gondats de Marquis de Terme".